Psychotherapy

 • Step Three

-If you choose to continue, I recommend starting with weekly sessions for six weeks, after which we can move into an open-ended arrangement.
-The pace and duration of therapy are unique to each individual.
+If you choose to continue, I recommend starting with weekly sessions for six weeks, after which we move into an open-ended arrangement.
+The pace and duration of therapy are unique to you.

 “The best way out is always through.”